JUMP TO RECIPE -

 Add the flour and salt then mix the dough together using your hands or the standing mixer.
 Add the caraway seeds and knead/mix for 10-15 seconds at 20 minutes intervals for an hour.
 It should be smooth, stretchy and not sticky.

 Prepare a Dutch oven, a clay bread baking dish or a round tin or pan about cm diameter by dusting the bottom with semolina.
 Preheat the oven to 220C/425F/gas 7.

 Turn the dough out onto a floured work surface.
 Divide it into 10 equal size pieces.
 Roll each piece into a ball, place one ball in the centre and then arrange the others tightly around it to make a flower pattern.

 Cover the rolls with a damp cloth and leave to prove for 45 minutes.

-If using the cloche, put the lid in the oven for 30 minutes to heat it up, while the rolls are proving.
+If using the cloche or Dutch oven, put the lid in the oven for 30 minutes to heat it up, while the rolls are proving.